 38.1.1.5 Records Relating to Financial Assistance.
 The school must keep detailed records of school-based financial assistance provided to each student.
-This includes the report of the student's financial need as determined by the independent assessment company as well as the actual amount of financial assistance provided to the student by the school, and how that actual amount was determined.
-The school must make all records available to the Executive Director or his/her designee for inspection upon request.
+This includes the report of the student's financial need as determined by the independent assessment company as a set of the later and a mountain the later of t